 - Select Give access to, then select Specific People.

 - Select a user account to share.

-After selecting the specific user to share the folder to, when you access to this folder from another computer in your home network, you will be prompted to login to that set user account in order to view the file.
+After selecting the specific user to share the folder with, when you access the folder from another computer on your home network, you will be prompted to log in to that set user account to view the file.
 So, you can create a new account specifically for file sharing in your network.
-Alternatively, you can also select Everyone when you share.
+Alternatively, you can also select “Everyone” when you share.